 - 1. Power Supply.
 Be sure that the power available to the heater matches that shown on the instruction plate, in both voltage and frequency (cycles). - 2.
-Set the temperature dial of the thermostat to the desired temperature.
+Heaters Without Thermostat Accessory.
+The heater will normally ignite as soon as it is plugged into the outlet.

-- a.
+- 3. Heaters With Thermostat Accessory.
+Set the temperature dial of the thermostat accessory to the desired temperature. - a.
 If the dial is set to a temperature setting, the heater should ignite immediately, providing the surrounding air is cooler than the setting of the dial.
 The heater will operate until the temperature of the air reaches the dial setting, then will shut off.
 When the surrounding air temperature falls below the dial setting, the heater will start. - b.
 If the heater does not ignite, press the redreset button on the rear of the heater.
 The heater should start immediately. - c.
 If the heater fails to start, the red button will pop out within 15 to 45 seconds, depending on surrounding temperature.
 If it pops out, wait from three to five minutes for the control circuit breaker to cool, then press the red button again, after checking for the reason the heater did not start. - d.
 The heaters will generally restart after they are shut off, without pressing the red reset button.